yvelikova/axway-open-docs/content/en/docs/apim-reference-architectures/container-aws/_index.md

 We review a single deployment option where all API Management components are running inside a single Kubernetes cluster.
 This pattern allows one to virtualize back-end apps or APIs hosted inside or outside the cluster.
-It's possible to deploy multiple API gateway groups in the same cluster.
+It is possible to deploy multiple API gateway groups in the same cluster.
 But keep in mind that every API gateway group configuration should be deployed as a separate Docker image.

 In our scenario, we expose several entry points for the external clients inside the cluster (see implementation details in the next chapter).
 All